wearenolte/wp-endpoint/README.md

 # WP Endpoint

-> Class that allow easy creation of WordPress endpoints, by default uses
-> the leen namespace for the creation of a new endpoint.
+> Class that makes the process to create a new WordPress endpoint more
+> easily.

+By default the endpoint are under the leen namespace with the version number 1 this data can be overwritten using any of the [filters](#filters) specified below.

-The class provides a set of defined methods and mechanism to register a new endpoint more easily and by reusing same component across other modules.
+The class provides a set of defined methods and mechanism to register a new endpoint, wich makes the process of define a new endpoint pretty straightforward.

 ## Getting Started